-During fiscal year 2018, our Board held six meetings, the Audit Committee held nine meetings, the Compensation and Benefits Committee held five meetings and the Nominating and Governance Committee held five meetings.
+During fiscal year 2019, our Board held six meetings, the Audit Committee held six meetings, the Compensation and Benefits Committee held five meetings and the Nominating and Governance Committee held four meetings.
 Our Corporate Governance Guidelines require regular attendance by our directors at Board meetings and their respective Committee meetings.
-With the exception of Messrs.
-Lowe and Miller, who were appointed as directors on February 18, 2019 and December 17, 2018, respectively, all directors who served in 2018 attended our Annual Meeting and at least 75% of our Board meetings and their respective Committee meetings.
+With the exception of Mr. Goodwin, who was not running for re-election in 2019, all directors who served in 2019 attended our Annual Meeting and at least 75% of our Board meetings and their respective Committee meetings.